sebastiandedeyne/react-incision/README.md

 ## Who's this for?

-Incise isn't meant to be the main state management library in your application, but is great to augment existing solutions in specific parts of your app.
+Incise isn't meant to be the main state management library in your application, but is great to augment existing solutions in select parts of your app.

-Other solutions (like [Redux](https://github.com/reduxjs/redux), [MobX](https://github.com/mobxjs/mobx), or [Unstated](https://github.com/jamiebuilds/unstated)) are better solutions for your main application logic, because the encapsulate behaviour in "actions" of some sort.
-Incise is great to reduce boilerplate in places where you don't want or need actions for every single state change.
+Other libraries (like [Redux](https://github.com/reduxjs/redux), [MobX](https://github.com/mobxjs/mobx), or [Unstated](https://github.com/jamiebuilds/unstated)) are better solutions to deal with your main application logic, because they encapsulate behavior in "actions" or similar concepts.
+Incise is great to reduce boilerplate in places where you don't want or need actions for every single state change, but just want to modify an object.

+Forms are a perfect use case.
 An example flow would be:

-- Retrieve a `user` object from a redux store
+- Retrieve user data from a redux store
-- Modify the `user` object with a form built with Incision
+- Modify the user data with a form containing inputs wrapped in `Incision.Operate` components
-- When the user clicks save, dispatch an action containing the modified `user` object
+- When the form is submitted, dispatch an action containing the modified `user` object

+No more need for `SET_NAME`, `SET_EMAIL`, etc. actions.
+The only one we cared about was `UPDATE_PROFILE` anyway.
+Of course, for simple forms `setState` is probably good enough!
+Incise was created for those situations where `setState` just doens't cut it.

 ## Installation